Swedish famine of 1867–1869

 Illustration of starvation in northern Sweden, Famine of 1867–1868.

-The Famine of 1867–1869 was the last famine in Sweden, and (together with the Finnish famine of 1866–1868) the last major famine in Northern Europe.
+The Famine of 1867–1869 was the last famine in Sweden, and, together with the Finnish famine of 1866–1868, the last major famine in Northern Europe.

 In Sweden, the year 1867 was known as Storsvagåret and, in Tornedalen, as Lavåret because of the bark bread made of lichen.
+Although brought about by poor harvests, the famine was worsened by work requirements to receive aid and the continuation of cereal exports to Great Britain.
 It contributed to the great rush of Swedish emigration to the United States.

 Causes

-During the 1860s, Sweden had suffered poor harvests on several occasions.
+During the 1860s, Sweden had suffered poor harvests and frost shocks on several occasions.
 The spring and summer of 1867 were much colder than usual all over Sweden.
 In Burträsk, for example, it was not possible to start sowing before Midsummer: snow was still left in June.
 The late spring was followed by a very short summer and an early autumn.
 This caused not just bad harvests, but also made it difficult to feed the cattle.
 The consequence was rising food prices.

 This caused famine in some counties in northern Sweden, including Västerbotten County.
 Because early ice and snow disturbed communications, it was hard to transport and distribute emergency food supplies to the starving areas.

 A widespread drought occurred in 1868, which caused a failed harvest and starving animals.
 Thus, the famine continued.

 Actions

 A Charity play organized in favor of the famine victims, Sweden, 1867.

 In the autumn of 1867, the government of Sweden granted emergency loans to the Northern counties, and the county governors were given permission and encouraged to establish emergency committees (undsättningskomitté) to collect the funds needed from volunteers and philanthropists.
 Furthermore, two central emergency committees were created by the government: one located in the capital of Stockholm and the second in Gothenburg.
-The press published appeals for funds to help the needed, and charity concerts, charity plays and other similar events were hosted to collect money to pay for emergency help to the victims of the famine.
+The press published appeals for funds to help the needy, and charity concerts, charity plays and other similar events were hosted to collect money to pay for emergency help to the victims of the famine.

-Funds from outside Sweden were also contributed both from Europe and America: in fact, the foreign contributions were reportedly about as large as those from inside the country.
+Funds from outside Sweden were also contributed both from Europe and America (see table).
+In fact, the foreign contributions were reportedly about as large as those from inside the country.
 Among the contributors from outside Sweden was Jenny Lind, with a sum of 500 kronor, and John Ericsson with a sum of 20,000 kronor (equivalent to kronor in 2009).